ArcadeAntics/this.path/README.md

 `here()` constructs file paths against the executing script's directory.

-this.path also provides functions for constructing and manipulating file paths. `path.join()`, `basename2()`, and `dirname2()` are drop in replacements for `file.path()`, `basename()`, and `dirname()` which better handle drives and network shares. `splitext()`, `removeext()`,
+{this.path} also provides functions for constructing and manipulating file paths. `path.join()`, `basename2()`, and `dirname2()` are drop in replacements for `file.path()`, `basename()`, and `dirname()` which better handle drives and network shares. `splitext()`, `removeext()`,